Ladies and gentlemen, a serious sociological question.

 But so is the argument that banning guns using, I mean, if you use their rationale, you'd have to say the wheel in the car should be banned long before you talk about banning guns.

-But now we've got this problem in the NFL with the cowboys, where player drove drunk and killed his good friend riding with him.
+But now we've got this problem in the NFL with the Cowboys where a player drove drunk and killed his good friend riding with him.

-And the headline to the story is, does the NFL have a drinking problem?
+And the headline of the story is, does the NFL have a drinking problem?

 Do you know the NFL has a program?